What is a continuing student?

 How do I apply?

-If you have already graduated from McMaster, you can become a continuing student by completing the Continuing Student Status Update form and uploading it as a Service Request in your Mosaic Student Centre.
+If you have already graduated from an undergraduate degree program at McMaster, you can become a continuing student by submitting a Continuing Status Update Service Request in your Mosaic Student Centre.
+Be sure to select ‘undergraduate’ as the career type when completing the service request and NOT ‘continuing education’.
 Once this form is approved, you will be activated for the requested term and be able to enrol.
-A new form is required for each term.
+A new service request is required for each term.

 Graduates from other universities

-As a degree holder from another university, you need only apply through the OUAC 105 application in the first instance (Program Code: MCS).
+As a degree holder from another university, you need only apply through the Ontario Universities’ Application Centre (OUAC) website, with an application in the first instance (Program Code: MCS).
 The following items will be required for the application:

 - A university transcript indicating the degree was conferred.